ErikKalkoken/Logger/README.md

 # Logger
 This is a basic and easy to use Logger for PHP projects.
+I have been using it successfully for all of my web applications.

 ## Installation
 You only need to include one file in your project (`Logger.php`) to integrate it.
 No composer required.